 Dating violence includes, but it not limited to, sexual or physical abuse or the threat of such abuse.

 Temple University seeks to encourage and sustain an academic environment that both respects individual freedom and promotes the health, safety and welfare of all members of its community.
-Because Temple University places a high priority on student health and safety, those who report sexual assault or participate as a complainant, victim, or a witness in sexual assault investigations, or who seek medical assistance for themselves or another, will not be subject to disciplinary sanctions for their consumption of alcohol and/or other substances.
+Because Temple University places a high priority on student health and safety, those who report Sexual Misconduct or participate as a complainant, victim, or a witness in Sexual Misconduct investigations, or who seek medical assistance for themselves or another, will not be subject to disciplinary sanctions for their consumption of alcohol and/or other substances.

 8. Intentional or reckless damage to or destruction of University property or private property.

 9. Theft of University property or private property.

 10. Provision of false or misleading information, verbally or in writing, to the university or -university personnel.
 This includes, but is not limited to:

 A. Forgery, fraud (including payroll fraud), bribery, alteration, or misuse of University documents, records;

 B. Providing false or misleading information during a disciplinary proceeding or investigation related to potential policy violations; or

 C. Representing oneself as another member of the university community.

 11. Use of another person’s identity, password, identification number, university identification card or any other form of identification.